pydata/xarray/doc/internals.rst

 ``guess_can_open`` is used to identify the proper engine to open your data file automatically in case the engine is not specified explicitly.
-If you are not interested in supporting this feature, you can skip this step since py:class:`~xarray.backend.common.BackendEntrypoint` already provides a default py:meth:`~xarray.backend.common BackendEntrypoint.guess_engine` that always returns ``False``.
+If you are not interested in supporting this feature, you can skip this step since py:class:`~xarray.backends.common.BackendEntrypoint` already provides a default py:meth:`~xarray.backend.common BackendEntrypoint.guess_engine` that always returns ``False``.

 Backend ``guess_can_open`` takes as input the ``filename_or_obj`` parameter of